 "Relationships don't exist.
 There is no such thing as a relationship.
 It's a complete figment of our imagination.
 It's a story.
 It's just an agreement."
 Bentinho Massaro

-Here are some of the highlights from the podcast:
+Here are some of the highlights from the Relationship Fallacy podcast:

 I agree not to do this and that if you agree not to do this and that.
-Because if you don't - if you stay within these perimeters and confines I've set up for you and you agree to, then I can continue to feel safe within my victim state and you can continue to feel safe.
+If you stay within these perimeters and confines I've set up for you and you agree to, then I can continue to feel safe within my victim state and you can continue to feel safe.

 No mater how much love you put towards these people with Victim Consciousness it's going to rebound against you as hatred and betrayal.

 We have so much attachment and romantic ideas about relationships as equaling love, but how could it be love if I need you to restrict yourself in order for me to love you?
 All I'm in love with is that you make me feel safe.
 It's not love for another.